rdegges/rdegges-blog/articles/2010/creating-a-posterous-account-1.md

-% Creating a Posterous Account
-%
-%

-# Creating a Posterous Account
+Title: Creating a Posterous Account
+Date: 2010-07-23 00:00
+Author: Randall Degges

 So, I’m going to try out this whole Posterous thing.
 The main reason for it, is that I currently host and maintain my weblog by hand.
 This is rather cumbersome,